 For example, suppose a particular prospect responds well to an email that contains a link to an article about their competitor’s product.
 In that case, you can use this information to tailor future emails or calls with them by referencing similar articles or products from your company.
 The modern approach also tracks how long it takes different prospects to respond to outreach efforts so you can better prioritize who gets what kind of attention first.

 The traditional approach relies more on intuition and experience when determining how best to engage with customers.
-It may be more challenging for some people because they don’t have access to this kind of data around their customer interactions.
+It may be more challenging for some people because they don’t have access to this kind of data about their customer interactions.
 That being said, both approaches have their strengths and weaknesses and can be used together effectively when done right!